Paperblog

 Your web host server might be the problem here.
 To be sure, you must test with a server monitoring tool.
 Enter your website URL in the field and run the test.

 • Security Patch – Is your web host a victim of a security breach or an attack such as a DDoS?
 Take a look at your web host server status update page and read through it for current situations.
-A good web host is transparent, and will never keep its customers in the dark even in difficult situations.
+A good web host is transparent and will never keep its customers in the dark, even in difficult situations.

-• Low-Quality Web Host – Everything may be fine and the problem might just be the quality of services rendered by your web host.
+• Low-Quality Web Host – Everything may be fine, and the problem might be the quality of services rendered by your web host.
 If you fall victim to a low-quality web host, your website may experience downtime so frequently that you start to think that WordPress is down.
 I have experienced bad web hosting service firsthand and know it’s not one of the things you’d wish for in online marketing.

-It is always a good thing and one of the first steps to take when diagnosing an unresponsive WordPress site is to check with your web host.
-Your web hosting service provider might be able to provide more information on why your server or website suddenly goes down.
+It is always a good thing.
+One of the first steps to take when diagnosing an unresponsive WordPress site is to check with your web host.

 4. Check Domain Data